francoism90/dotfiles/README.md

 It is discourage to install software on the root filesystem, see the Aeon Wiki for details  <https://en.opensuse.org/Portal:Aeon/SoftwareInstall>.

-Unfortunately you may need to do this for [codecs](https://en.opensuse.org/SDB:Installing_codecs_from_Packman_repositories), please note this is unsupported, and only needed if you want to use it outsides Flatpaks and containers.
+You may want to do this for [codecs](https://en.opensuse.org/SDB:Installing_codecs_from_Packman_repositories), please note this is unsupported, and should only be needed if you want to use it outsides Flatpaks and containers.

 ### Samba